alinush/6.824-lecture-notes/l05-paxos.md

   2. A majority is required for agreement -- prevent "split brain"
      - *Key point*: any two majorities overlap
      - so any later majority will share at least one server w/ any earlier majority
-     - so any later majority can find out what earlier majority decided
+     - so any later majority can find out what earlier majority decided (discussed below)
-       + **TODO:** How?

-Lab 3B K/V server creates a separate Paxos instance for each client `Put`, `Get`
+Lab 3B K/V server creates a separate Paxos instance for each client `Put`, `Get` (much harder)

  - rest of lecture focuses on agreement for a specific instance